cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/assignment5.md

 value of the input up into the `App.tsx` parent.
 The second one will also have a input field, representing the name of the item to be added, as well as a button to actually add the data to the list.
-The button `onClick` prop will be useful for implementing this, as well as maintaining two internal states for the name and price values in `AddItemBar`.
+The button `onClick` prop will be useful for implementing this, as well as maintaining the state for the name in `AddItemBar`.

 At this point we can also do some input validation by disabling the add button when the input field is empty.
 The `disabled` prop for buttons takes a boolean